agentio/serviceinfrastructure/content/docs/serviceinfrastructure/servicemanagement.md

 ;; MSG SIZE  rcvd: 128
 ```

-Of course, if we want to use this domain, we would add appopriate records with the registrar that we use to manage our domain.
+Of course, if we want to use this domain, we would add appropriate records with the registrar that we use to manage our domain.

-For more about domain verification, see [Verifying a domain name](https://cloud.google.com/endpoints/docs/grpc/verify-domain-name) in the Cloud Endpoints documentation.

 ### DeleteService

 The last thing that we might want to do with a service is delete it... or undelete it if we change our minds!
-The Service Management API gives keeps deleted services in a "soft deleted" state for 30 days so that they can be undeleted.
+The Service Management API keeps deleted services in a "soft deleted" state for 30 days so that they can be undeleted.

 To see this, let's first call the API that we set up in the [quickstart](/docs/quickstart/demo).
 Here `HOST` is set to the URL of the server that we saw in the Cloud Run console.
 ```